Home » Recipes » Method » Quick and Easy » Easy Brie, Cranberry & Prosciutto Filo Bites

 Instructions

 1. Prepare the fillings.
-Start by heating your oven to 180C/260F fan.
+Start by heating your oven to 260F/180C fan.
 Grease your mini muffin tin with butter or oil.
-Chop your brie into small cubes and slice the prosciutto into small pieces.
-Lay the filo sheets out on a clean surface, then brush both sheets with butter or oil.
-Cut the filo into long strips lengthways, about 5cm wide.
-Then cut slices the other way, about 3cm wide.
+Chop your brie into small cubes and tear the prosciutto into small pieces.
+Lay one filo sheet out on a clean surface, then brush with butter or oil.
+Cover with another piece, and brush that too.
+Place the last sheet on top.
+Cut the filo into long strips lengthways, about 2″/5cm wide.
+Then cut slices the other way, about 1″/3cm wide.
 This should leave you with rough rectangles of filo.

 2. Arrange the bites.
-Press one rectangle sheet into a mini muffin mold, then place another sheet in the opposite direction on top of it.
-Carefully press the sheets down into the tin, creating a little cup.
-Repeat with the remaining filo rectangles.
-Spoon in about 1 teaspoon of cranberry sauce to the base of the filo cup, then top with 2 cubes of brie.
-Finish with a couple of pieces of sliced prosciutto.
-Continue with the rest of the cups.
-Transfer to the oven and cook for 20 minutes, until the pastry is crispy and the cheese is looking lovely, melted and bubbly.
+Press the layered rectangles into your mini muffin tin, carefully pressing down to create a little cup.
+Spoon in about 1 teaspoon of cranberry sauce to the base of each filo cup, then top with a piece of prosciutto and a couple of cubes of brie.
+Transfer to the oven and cook for about 10 minutes, until the pastry is crispy and the cheese is looking lovely, melted and bubbly.

 3. Garnish and serve.
 Remove from the oven, then carefully remove the cups from the tin and transfer them to a serving platter.
 Sprinkle the chopped rosemary on top, then serve right away, while hot, oozy and delicious.